michaelnny/alpha_zero/README.md

 * `gomoku` contains the modules to train and play the game
   - `run_training_v1.py` trains the agent following AlphaGo Zero paper
   - `run_training_v2.py` trains the agent following AlphaZero paper (without using evaluation to select 'best' player)
-  - `alpha_zero_vs_alpha_zero.py` launch a GUI program to play in Gomoku AlphaZero vs. AlphaZero mode
+  - `eval_agent.py` evaluate the agents by playing the Gomoku game in terminal mode, only supports AlphaZero vs. AlphaZero mode
-  - `human_vs_alpha_zero.py` launch a GUI program to play Gomoku in Human vs. AlphaZero mode
+  - `eval_agent_gui.py` evaluate the agents by launching a simple GUI program to play Gomoku, supports AlphaZero vs. AlphaZero mode, and Human vs. AlphaZero mode
 * `mcts.py` contains the MCTS node and UCT tree-search algorithm.
 * `pipeline_v1.py` contains the functions to run self-play, training, and evaluation loops (following AlphaGo Zero paper, evaluation is used to select best player to generate self-play samples)
 * `pipeline_v2.py` contains the functions to run training, and evaluation loops (following AlphaZero paper, evaluation is only used to monitoring performance)

 # Author's Notes
-* The goal is not to make a strongest player but to study the algorithm
+* The goal is not to make a strongest player but to study the algorithm, as we stopped the training once the agent have made some progress
-* We follow the same architecture as mentioned in the AlphaGo Zero paper, use 64 planes and 6 res-blocks
-* We use 400 instead of 800 simulations per MCTS search
+* We use scaled down configuration for the training, like using a smaller neural network, lesser simulations per MCTS search, and smaller batch size etc.
-* We stack most recent 4 board states instead of 8 board states for each player
-* We do not implement parallel MCTS search, or batched evaluation during MCTS search
-* We do not apply rotation or reflection to the board state during MCTS search
-* We stop training once the agent have made some progress
+* The elo ratings should not taken too seriously, since we don't set the agent to play against some existing (strong) agent

 # Quick start